buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcContext.md

 > IFC4 CHANGE  The data type has been changed from _IfcRelDefines_ to _IfcRelDefinesByProperties_ with upward compatibility for file based exchange.

 ### Declares
-Reference to the _IfcRelDeclares_ relationship that assigns the uppermost entities of includes hierarchies to this context instance.
+Reference to the _IfcRelDeclares_ relationship that assigns the uppermost entities of included hierarchies to this context instance.
 > NOTE  The spatial hierarchy is assigned to _IfcProject_ using the _IfcRelAggregates_ relationship.
 This is a single exception due to compatibility reasons with earlier releases.